jeremiahoclark/open_source_colabs/README.md

 ### OpenAI TTS and Groq Whisper Reading While Listening

-The OpenAI TTS and Groq Whisper Reading While Listening project is a Python script that demonstrates how to create a Reading While Listening app similar to Kindle and Audible combined.
+The OpenAI TTS and Groq Whisper project is a Python script that demonstrates how to map OpenAI TTS output to word inputs using timestamps.
 It uses OpenAI's Text-to-Speech (TTS) API to generate audio from text, and Groq's Whisper API for speech-to-text transcription with timestamps.

 Key features of this script include:

 - Text-to-speech conversion using OpenAI's TTS API
 - Speech-to-text transcription with timestamps using Groq's Whisper API
 - Sentence-level tracking for synchronized reading and listening
-- Cursor position calculation for a reading interface

 To use the OpenAI TTS and Groq Whisper Reading While Listening script:

-1. Open the `openai_tts_groq_whisper_rwl.ipynb` notebook in Google Colab.
+1. Open the `openai_tts_groq_whisper.ipynb` notebook in Google Colab.
 2. Install the required dependencies (openai and groq-sdk).
 3. Set up your OpenAI and Groq API keys in the notebook.
 4. Run the cells to generate speech from text, transcribe it, and analyze the results.